 Teens Need a Voice

-Her devastating case has raised concerns of teenager’s involvement in the fashion world.
+Her devastating case has raised concerns of teenager’s involvement in the high fashion world.
 It is vital that these young models have a voice in the industry and are not treated badly.
-The terrible ordeal must cause a shift in the way that the industry operates with teen models working much less hours with regular breaks.
+The terrible ordeal must cause a shift in the way that the industry operates with teen models who have not even finished high school working much less hours with regular breaks.

 Many feel too intimated and scared to speak out about an issue and therefore, need an adult representative.
-Whether, this is a parent or agency, teens need to be able to explain the issue and for an adult to support.
-The underlying issue is that teens are not mature and confident enough to stick up for themselves.
+Whether, this is a parent or modelling agency, teens need to be able to explain the issue and for an adult to support.
+The underlying problem is that teens are not mature and confident enough to stick up for themselves.
 Their desperation and eagerness to be a model overrules the poor working conditions.
 Vlada was reportedly being paid a measly £6.30 a day after her expenses were deducted from her income; a job that essentially cost her life!
 It is a too high price to pay.
-Aspiring models should be supported by industry experts rather than exploited.
+Aspiring runway models should be supported by industry experts and fashion designers rather than exploited.

 As parents, it is reassuring to know that you have control over your son or daughters career until the age of 18.
 A modelling agency, designer or company requires your approval to work in the industry.
 Therefore, you are their voice.
 Do not let them work in these conditions or travel alone.
-Accompany them to every photoshoot and show to have complete control over what your teen does or doesn’t do.
+The industry works on a global scale with expectations to fly to American and European cities such as Paris, Chicago and Milan.
+Accompany them to every job no matter the distance to ensure that you have complete control over what your teen does or doesn’t do.
 If you are unsure about contracts and whether you should sign, seek professional advice.